MetaboHUB-MetaToul-FluxoMet/IsoDesign/docs/index.rst

 IsoDesign is a scientific tool designed to optimize the choice of the optimal isotopic composition of labeled substrates in 13C fluxomic labelling experiments.

-Simulated labeling is calculated using the [*influx_si* software](10.1093/bioinformatics/btr716), distributed with IsoDesign.
+Simulated labeling is calculated using the `influx_si software <https://influx-si.readthedocs.io/en/latest/index.html>`, distributed with IsoDesign.

 ** IsoDesign includes the following features: **
    * user can define lower and upper bounds (between 0 and 100) and define the desired number of intervals for each isotopic form to be included,